-1. Shabby Appearance and Declining Hygiene: A Sign of Difficulty with Self-Care
+1. Shabby Appearance and Declining Hygiene

 Common Warning Signs